shakebugs/shake-docs/docs/android/customer-feedback/silent-reports.md

 ## Show the Ticket submitted message

-To optionally notify your user that a silent report has just been submitted, change the `ShakeReportConfiguration` and use that configuration object when sending your silent report with the `Shake.silentReport` method:
+To optionally notify your user that a silent user feedback has just been submitted, change the `ShakeReportConfiguration` and use that configuration object when sending the silent user feedback with the `Shake.silentReport` method:

 <Tabs
   groupId="android"